operand/agency/docs/README.md

 docstring.

-When `ChattyAI` receives a `say` action, it will generate a response using its prompt format with the language model, and return the result to the sender.
+When `ChattyAI` receives a `say` action, it will generate a response using its underlying language model, and return the result to the sender.

 ## Invoking Actions